Single linked list

 where:

-is the lifetime of our arena.
-It shouldn't be possible for any arena-allocated structure to outlive the memory that it's located on.T: SingleLinkedIntrusiveListItem
+'bis the lifetime of our arena.
+It shouldn't be possible for any arena-allocated structure to outlive the memory that it's located on.T: SingleLinkedIntrusiveListItemis our constraint for elements of the list

 #![allow(unused)] fn main() { trait SingleLinkedIntrusiveListItem { fn next(&self) -> Option<NonNull<Self>>; fn set_next(&self, new_next: Option<NonNull<Self>>); } impl SingleLinkedIntrusiveListItem for Foo { fn next(&self) -> Option<NonNull<Self>> { self.next.get() } fn set_next(&self, new_next: Option<NonNull<Self>>) { self.next.set(new_next) } } }

-are the same as for the "standard" linked list, but instead of writing .next
+Operations like .push(&'b Foo) and .pop() are the same as for the "standard" linked list, but instead of writing .next to List elements we write them straight to T using .set_next().

-As a result, any T: SingleLinkedIntrusiveListItem
+As a result, any T: SingleLinkedIntrusiveListItem:

 - can be added to any existing list at any time, and this operation doesn't require any additional memory.